oracle/weblogic-kubernetes-operator/site/server-lifecycle.md

 The operator runtime automatically recreates (restarts) server pods when properties on the domain resource that affect server pods change (such as "image", "volumes" and "env").
 The "restartVersion" property on the domain resource lets the user force the operator to restart a set of server pods.

-The operator runtime does rolling restarts of clustered servers so that that service is maintained.
+The operator runtime does rolling restarts of clustered servers so that service is maintained.
 The "maxUnavailable" property determines how many of the cluster's servers may be taken out of service at a time when doing a rolling restart.
 By default, the servers are restarted one at a time.

 ## Starting and Stopping Servers

-### serverStartPolicy rules
+### "serverStartPolicy" Rules

 The "serverStartPolicy" property determine which servers should be running.